 12. Relax at a Spa

-13. Take a Day Trip
+13. Day Trip to Triglav National Park

 There are some incredible hiking opportunities in these parts, as well as breathtaking views, crystallised alpine lakes, magnificent waterfalls, and lush green forests.

 Due to the slightly precarious nature of hiking during Winter, I would suggest making this day trip with an organised tour.

 14. Day Trip to Postajna Cave and Predjama Castle

 Located within Postojna Cave Park, both Postojna Cave and Predjama Castle are considered national gems in Slovenia.
 A visit here makes for a truly adventurous day trip from Bled.

 Book Your Tour: Postajna Cave and Predjama Castle Day Trip